How to financially prepare for a divorce? Have you ever given this question a serious thought in your happy days?

 3. Save your assets

 Try to tie up the savings in equity.
-Be very keen about the loans, the bills and the debts that you have or that are coming up.
+Be very cautious about the loans, the bills, and the debts that you have or that are coming up.

 4. Get the right financial advice

 There is a chance that your spouse is the financial manager of the house.
-In this type of situation, gear up with the facts and figures well.
-Even if you don’t expect any disagreements, divorce does bring up financial complexities.
+In this type of situation, while planning for divorce, gear up with the facts and figures well.